kuruae/puddle-bot/README.md

 ## 📚 About This Project

 I built this bot because my friend and I wanted to track our friends and their matches while also learning async python.
-Despite starting together, I ended up developing it alone, therefore the fork, since I also used this as an opportunity to learn a lot of new things like CI/CD pipelines which required more control.
+Despite starting together, I ended up developing it alone as I used this as an opportunity to learn a lot of new things like CI/CD pipelines and automated heroku deployments which required more control.

 Along the way, I ended up learning: